 The game is designed with both computer and mobile inputs in mind, so the controls are designed to be simple and intuitive.
 The player cat will be controlled by using the mouse and “bapping” a human by clicking.

 The above image is a composite mockup of potential gameplay.
 UI elements are not currently reflected in this image.

-Music and Sound Effects

-No music and sound effects are currently made.
-Sound effects are expected to be created by us, and music will be provided by Danny Morris https://soundcloud.com/dannymorris-1